 The demonstration was accomplished within the framework of several research projects including the COM’TONIQ, Era-net Chistera TERALINKS and TERASONIC ANR projects in THz communications.
 The French Equipex programs, “FLUX” (high-speed guided fiber/wireless-based advanced data coms) and “ExCELSIOR” (advanced characterization of nano-devices and systems) also supported this effort along with IEMN platform facilities and the RENATECH French nanofabrication network, IRCICA USR-3380.
 The demonstration was also supported by the CPER “Photonics for society” and contributes to the “digital world” Hub 3 of the I-Site Université de Lille Nord de France.
 I actually had not idea that Tektronix has a long history of collaboration with IEMN on THz communications research and most recently supported the first data transmission through a THz multiplexer.

 NTT has successfully demonstrated for the first time 100 Gbps wireless transmission Orbital Angular Momentum (OAM) multiplexing in order to achieve terabit-class wireless transmission to support demand for future wireless systems.
-It was shown in a laboratory environment that dramatic increases in transmission capacity can be achieved by signal using this new principle of OAM multiplexing in combination with widely used MIMO technology.
+It was shown in a laboratory environment that dramatic increases in transmission capacity can be achieved by signals using this new principle of OAM multiplexing in combination with widely used MIMO technology.
 NTT conducted transmission experiments at a distance of 10 meters in the laboratory operating in the 28 GHz frequency band.
 Eleven data signals each at a bit rate of 7.2 to 10.8 Gbps were simultaneously generated and carried by multiple OAM-multiplexed signals, thereby achieving large-capacity wireless transmission at a total bit rate of 100 Gbps.

 Here is a video demonstrating the technology: